 Roger says he likes your book.
 Did that surprise you?

-“It did.
-Roger was never the most complimentary of people.
+"lt did.
 He could be a bit aloof.
 So that was quite nice.
 I think he’s a lot more relaxed about things these days.”

 How do you feel about Roger and Brian carrying on as Queen without Freddie and John?